Kenya Travel Advice

-Home of the classical safari, Kenya has been a prime safari destination for many years.
+Home of the classic safari, Kenya has been a prime safari destination for many years.
 Undoubtedly its most famous attraction is the renowned Masai Mara, home to rich resident wildlife and magnificent Maasai warriors.
-However, Kenya also has a range of other wildlife attractions, ranging from perennially popular and easily accessed reserves to more remote and secluded retreats that will capture the heart of even the most rugged adventurer.
+However, Kenya also has a range of other wildlife attractions, ranging from perennially popular and easily accessed reserves to more remote and secluded retreats.
+Our travel advice will ensure that you get the most out of your safari to Kenya.

 Kenya is a well-developed safari destination and most of its attractions are relatively easy to get to.
 There are regular flights into even the most remote destinations, although some isolated reserves may be hard to reach if you are hoping to travel by road and self-drive adventures are best left to experienced travellers who are familiar with Kenya.